-Being able to create messages that are then automatically sent at a time of your choosing can be a great help.
-While this is relatively easy in email apps like Spark, however, doing it with texts can be problematic.
-In this article we show you a few ways to make scheduling a text on iPhone a little more achievable.
+There are many situations where it's useful to be able to create a message and have it automatically send at a time of your choosing.
+While this is relatively easy in email apps like Spark, however, doing it with texts is more difficult.
+In this article we show you a few ways to schedule a text on iPhone.

 You may be viewing an older version of this story cached by Google, click here to see the latest version of this story.